waughjai/wp-post-type/README.md

 ### 0.2.0
 * Add getMetaBox Method
-	* Add method for getting a meta box object by slug.
+	* Add method for getting a meta box object by slug

 ### 0.1.5
 * Fix TestHashItemString Use Statement Typo